Blockin-Labs/blockin-sol-driver/README.md

-See the <a href="https://blockin.gitbook.io/blockin/chain-drivers-built-by-blockin-team/ethdriver">Blockin EthDriver Docs</a>
+See the <a href="https://blockin.gitbook.io/blockin/chain-drivers-built-by-blockin-team/soldriver">Blockin SolDriver Docs</a>